ondemandenv/ondemandenv.github.io/articles/provocative-sre-manifesto.md

 permalink: /articles/provocative-sre-manifesto/
 ---

-# The Provocative SRE Manifesto: Breaking Free from the Constraint Trap

 *Why Traditional SRE is a Relic of the Metal Era—And How to Build Reliability That Actually Enables Innovation*